- Leverages technology to automate hundreds of test steps

 - Uses the time gained to focus on additional aspects of the patient journey

 ARG understands that time and quality process improvements have significant downstream effects on major study deliverables.
 When a database goes live after the first subject is enrolled, average data entry turnaround times are delayed throughout the course of the study; additionally, database lock takes 75% longer to complete.
-By using a smarter automated approach to validation, we are able to cut down build timelines as well as identify and correct more errors prior to go-live.
+By using a smarter automated approach to clinical data validation, we are able to cut down build timelines as well as identify and correct more errors prior to go-live.
 This allows us to reduce negative impacts on data entry and hit milestones down the road.

 ARG reduces what was typically over eight hours of work for a highly skilled programmer or data manager completing hundreds of test steps to less than 30 seconds.
 Given that traditional validation is prone to human error (especially after hours of staring at a screen), the ARG program provides relief by uncovering errors that are difficult for the human eye to see.
 This automation produces accuracy and repetition without fatigue.